Esri: Server GIS

 Server GIS products provide GIS functionality and data deployed from a central environment.
 ArcGIS Server is an Internet application service, used to extend the functionality of ArcGIS Desktop software to a browser based environment.
 It is available on Solaris and Linux as well as Windows.
 ArcSDE (Spatial Database Engine) is used as a relational database connector for other Esri software to store and retrieve GIS data within a commercially available database: currently, it can be used with Oracle, PostgreSQL, DB2, Informix and Microsoft SQL Server databases.
 It supports its native SDE binary data format, Oracle Spatial, and ST_geometry.

 ArcIMS (Internet Mapping Server) provides browser-based access to GIS.
 As of ArcGIS 10.1, ArcIMS has been deprecated in favor of ArcGIS Server, but there are still many instances of ArcIMS (10.0 and older) in production environments.

 Other server-based products include Geoportal Server, ArcGIS Image Server and Tracking Server as well as several others.

 Mobile GIS

 Mobile GIS conflates GIS, GPS, location-based services, hand-held computing, and the growing availability of geographic data.
 ArcGIS technology can be deployed on a range of mobile systems from lightweight devices to PDAs, laptops, and Tablet PCs.
-The firm's products for this use include Collector for ArcGIS, Survey123 for ArcGIS, ArcGIS QuickCapture and more.
-Former products and applications in this category included ArcPad and ArcGIS for Mobile.
+The firm's products for this use include ArcGIS Field Maps, Survey123 for ArcGIS, ArcGIS QuickCapture and more.
+Former products and applications in this category included ArcPad, Collector for ArcGIS, and ArcGIS for Mobile.

-Online GIS (ArcGIS Online)
+Online GIS

-ArcGIS includes Internet capabilities in all Esri software products.
-The services, provided through ArcGIS Online at www.arcgis.com, include web APIs, hosted map and geoprocessing services, and a user sharing program.
-A variety of basemaps is a signature feature of ArcGIS Online.
-The Esri Community Maps program compiles detailed user basemap information into a common cartographic format called Topographic Basemap.
+ArcGIS Online

+ArcGIS Online is a cloud-based mapping and analysis platform produced by Esri, utilizing a software-as-a-service (SaaS) model.
+Users have the capability to make maps, analyze data and share their work.
+This platform can display both 2D and 3D data, and allows users to collaborate with other users to produce various GIS products.
+Unlike ArcGIS Server and Portal, ArcGIS Online is completely managed by Esri and is accessed utilizing a wide range of access options.

+Features included in ArcGIS Online include: